-8 Best Fabric Paint for Creatives in 2019 | Buyer's Guide - Architecture Lab
+8 Best Fabric Paint For Creatives | Reviews + Guide

 Experience

-The acrylic is very transparent.
+The acrylic fabric paint is very transparent.
 The feel and consistency of it while painting is similar to watercolors.

 It reacts to a porous fabric in a very similar fashion to fabric dye.